sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding Bad Characters.md

         sys.exit()
 ```

-Run the script and see if any hex character here is missing e.g After running the script and go back to our immunity debugger do we see any characters from `x01` to `xff` missing??
+Run the script and see if any hex character here is missing e.g After running the script and going back to our immunity debugger do we see any characters from `x01` to `xff` missing??

 - After running the script navigate to the immunity debugger, then go to the `Registers` tab and right click on the `ESP`